Boolean Expressions

 Boolean Operators And Or Not

-Boolean values can be combined with the operators and or not, like following (printing 'yay' if x is in the range 0..100 inclusive):
+Boolean values can be combined with the operators and or not, like following (printing 'yay' if x is greater than 0, but not 5 :

 print('yay')